 We have positive links with the local Churches in Branscombe, Broadhembury and Farway, the clergy and congregations.
 The schools participate in major festivals in church with special services.
 Branscombe has a regular monthly service which parents and the wider community are invited to.
-There is also a celebration of the Eucharist at least once a term in the church.
-The children help to prepare this, choosing readings and the thematic/seasonal words which can be included in the Eucharistic prayer.
 Broadhembury hold an act of worship each Thursday in church which parents and the community attend.
 Farway hold an act of worship each Wednesday afternoon and members of the parish come into school monthly to run 'Open the Book' worship.
-Broadhembury and Farway are also developing Eucharistic services.
 At the end of the academic year all Year 6 leavers are presented with a Bible from the Governors and PCC at Branscombe and PCC at Broadhembury and Farway.